drovani/drovani.github.io/_posts/2015-02-13-Recurring-Gifts-Database-Schema.md

 ---
 layout: post
-title: "Recurring Gifts ?
-Part 1: Database Schema"
+title: "Recurring Gifts &mdash; Part 1: Database Schema"
 ---

 ##Overview

 There are many posts out there for how to configure a database schema to handle scheduling events.
 The part that I found difficult to